-The specific duties of the Health Professions Committee are: (a) to review qualifications of students applying to health professional schools who request a Letter of Evaluation from the Committee; (b) to determine whether to recommend those students, and, if so, at what level; (c) to assist the Health Professions Advisor in preparing students considering the health professions; and (d) to assist the Health Professions Committee advises the College on curricular issues related to the health sciences.
+The specific duties of the Health Professions Committee are: (a) to review qualifications of students applying to health professional schools who request a Letter of Evaluation from the Committee; (b) to determine whether to recommend those students, and, if so, at what level; (c) to assist the Health Professions Advisor in preparing students considering the health professions; and (d) to assist the Health Professions Advisor in writing the Letters of Evaluation.
+The Health Professions Committee advises the College on curricular issues related to the health sciences.